PlainConcepts/NetCore-Docker-Workshop/AzureFunctions.md

 npm install -g azure-functions-core-tools@core
 ```

-3. Fetch the Azure Functions AppSettings and store it locally
+3. Under the FunctionApp directory, execute the following command to fetch the Azure Functions AppSettings and store it locally

 ```C#
 az login